Xunnamius/git-add-then-commit/README.md

 root of the project, _the filename will be used as the `commit-scope` instead_, sans its extension (see `package.json` in the example below).

-Regardless, the selected path is always lowercased.
+Regardless, the final `commit-scope` is always lowercased.

 ##### Example